csinva/csinva.github.io/_notes/ai/ml.md

 - logit (log-odds) of $p:ln\left[ \frac{p}{1-p} \right] = \theta^T x$
 - predict using Bernoulli distribution with this parameter p
 - can be extended to multiple classes - multinomial distribution

-### Decision Tree
-- want to pick attribute that splits training data as much as possible
-    - use information gain (could also use Gini or Chi-squared Test)
-- high variance - instability - small changes in training set will result in changes of tree model
-    - stop growing when further splitting doesn't yield improvement
-    - grow full tree then prune by eliminating nodes
-- bootstrap - a method of sampling
-- bagging = bootstrap aggregation - an ensemble method
-    - training multiple models by randomly drawing new training data
-    - bootstrap with replacement can keep the sampling size the same as the original size
-- voting
-    - consensus: take the majority vote
-    - average: take average of distribution of votes
-        - reduces variance, better for improving more variable (unstable) models
-- random forest -uses decorrelated trees
-    - for each split of each tree, pick only m of the p possible dimensions
-    - when m=p, we are just doing bagging lowering m reduces correlations between the trees
-    - reducing correlation of the trees reduces variance

 ## Generative
 ### Naive Bayes Classifier